Azure/azure-sdk-for-python/doc/deprecation_process.md

 ## README.md

-A disclaimer should be added directing to a replacement package and migration guide as necessary.
+A disclaimer should be added indicating end-of-life date of the package and directing to a replacement package and migration guide as necessary.
+  - (TODO: check with Laurent about end of life/deprecation policy) The package end-of-life date (same as the release date in the CHANGELOG.md) should be in the format `MM-DD-YYY`.
+In general, the dates of the service retirement and package end-of-life/deprecation should be aligned.
+    - Service retirement dates MAY be listed [here](https://aka.ms/servicesretirementworkbook), where retiring feature says 'Entire service'.
   - The link to the replacement package should be a PyPI link: `https://pypi.org/project/azure-mynewpackage/`.
   - The link to the migration guide should be an `aka.ms` link in the format `https://aka.ms/azsdk/python/migrate/my-new-package`.
 To create this link, go to [https://aka.ms/](https://aka.ms/).
-  - **NOTE**: While a migration guide should always be written, you may decide to postpone this work based on downloads numbers (found on [pypistats](https://pypistats.org/), [pype.tech](https://www.pepy.tech/), etc.) and internal knowledge of the usage of the package.
+    - **NOTE**: You may decide to postpone or skip writing a migration guide based on downloads numbers (found on [pypistats](https://pypistats.org/), [pepy.tech](https://www.pepy.tech/), etc.) and internal knowledge of the usage of the package.

 Replace ALL existing text with a disclaimer in the following format.

-  - If a replacement package and migration guide exist.
+  - If a replacement package and migration guide exist:

     ```md
     # Microsoft Azure SDK for Python

-    This package is no longer being maintained.
-Use the [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/) package instead.

-    For migration instructions, see the [migration guide](https://aka.ms/azsdk/python/migrate/my-new-package).
+    This package has been deprecated and will no longer be maintained after MM-DD-YYY.
+Upgrade to the replacement package, [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/), to continue receiving updates.
+Refer to the migration guide (https://aka.ms/azsdk/python/migrate/my-new-package) for guidance on upgrading.
+Refer to our deprecation policy (https://azure.github.io/azure-sdk/policies_support.html) for more details.
     ```

-  - If a migration guide will not be provided.
+  - If a migration guide will not be provided:

     ```md
     # Microsoft Azure SDK for Python

-    This package is no longer being maintained.
-Use the [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/) package instead.
+    This package has been deprecated and will no longer be maintained after MM-DD-YYY.
+Upgrade to the replacement package, [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/), to continue receiving updates.
     ```

-  - If the service has been retired and no replacement package exists.
+  - If a replacement package does not exist:

     ```md
     # Microsoft Azure SDK for Python

-    This package is no longer being maintained, as the service has been retired.
-There is no replacement package for this package.
+    This package has been deprecated and will no longer be maintained after MM-DD-YYY.
     ```

-  - If the Azure service no longer exists, a new non-Azure service has replaced it, and existing customers should be directed to the new service's Rest API docs/repo.
+  - If the a new service has replaced the service, and existing customers should be directed to the new service's Rest API docs/repo:

     ```md
     # Microsoft Azure SDK for Python

-    This package is no longer being maintained.
-Please refer to the samples in the [My New Service repo](https://github.com/microsoft/my-new-service/tree/main) instead.
+    This package has been deprecated and will no longer be maintained after MM-DD-YYY.
+Refer to the samples in the [My New Service repo](https://github.com/microsoft/my-new-service/tree/main) instead.

-    For additional support, please open a new issue in the [Issues](https://github.com/microsoft/my-new-service/issues) section of the My New Service repo.
+    For additional support, open a new issue in the [Issues](https://github.com/microsoft/my-new-service/issues) section of the My New Service repo.
     ```

 ## CHANGELOG.md and _version.py

-- Update the version in the `azure/mypackage/_version.py` file to the next patch version.
+- Update the version in the `azure/mypackage/_version.py` file to the next patch version if the package has had a stable release, or the next beta version if the package has only been in beta.
 This file may be called `version.py` if your package is very old.
 For example:
+  - If a stable version WAS NEVER RELEASED and the last released version was 1.0.0b1, the new version should be 1.0.0b2.
-  - If the last released version was 1.2.3b1, the new version should be 1.2.4.
+  - If a stable version HAS BEEN RELEASED and the last released version was 1.2.3b1, the new version should be 1.2.4.
   - If the last released version was 1.2.3, the new version should be 1.2.4.
-- In `CHANGELOG.md`, add the new version with the same disclaimer as in the `README.md`.
+- In `CHANGELOG.md`, add the new version with the same disclaimer as in the `README.md`, along with a release date.
 No other changes/features added/breaking changes should be included for this version.
 For example:
   ```md
   ## 1.2.4 (2023-03-31)